joelouthan/theologic.us/content/posts/here-is-love/2018-08-20-here-is-love-romans-837-for-your-consideration.md

 When I heard my dear lovely friends’ sweet words contending for my soul, I repented.
 I repented of my sin, lust, foolishness, and destructive behavior and yet once again, I turned to Jesus, the author and finisher of my faith.

 Now, I don’t necessarily need to hear any other testimonies and stories to know that all of us Christians are weak.
 Weak in faith, weak in the spirit, and weak in our flesh.
 We even sing this in little children’s song, to which I correctly sing, “Jesus loves me this I know for the Bible tells me so.
-Little ones to him belong, <i>we are weak</i>, but he is strong.”
+Little ones to him belong, *we are weak*, but he is strong.”

 But if that is being the case, the fact that we are weak, how on earth does Paul call us not only ‘conquerors’ but 'more than conquerors.’
 To add even further insult to injury, the term that Paul uses here ‘more than,’ he uses one other time in 2 Corinthians 4:17-18 which some translations use the phrase “beyond all comparison” or if you grew up with the King James Version, those translators use the phrase, “far more and exceeding.”
 Yes, the Apostle Paul has the audacity to call us, little weak children, "far more and exceeding conquerors"!
 How can this be?